silvrwolfboy/scripts/README.md

 * df_alert.sh - Alert user if /dev/sda1 storage size exceeds 60%.

-* cap.sh - Append GPL3 license notice to the top of a non-blank existing file.
+* cap.py - Append GPL3 license notice to the top of a non-blank existing file.

 * ghb.py - Backup all of my Github's public repositories to local computer.